cake-lab/PointAR/readme.md

 ```

 Please notice that we do not provide generated dataset, but users can use the generation scripts in `datasets/pointar` to generate their own dataset.
-To do so, one must first request access to Matterport3D and Neural Illumination datasets, as links shown in the end of the document.
-Additionally, we provide an intermediate abstraction of the Matterport3D dataset in the `matterport_configs.zip` file, please extract the files and modify related path string in the code before conducting generation.
+To do so, one must first request access to Matterport3D and Neural Illumination datasets.
+We attached related links shown at the end of the document.

 To train the model: